arangodb/kafka-connect-arangodb/docs/README.md

 ArangoDB Kafka Sink Connector maintains the order of writes to ArangoDB for the same Kafka record key.
 That is for Kafka records with the same key, the connector will process and write records to ArangoDB in the order it received the corresponding Kafka records.

 Note that this is not guaranteed when the document `_key` comes from Kafka record value field `_key`, since the respective Kafka record keys could be different.

 There are no ordering guarantees for writes to ArangoDB across Kafka records with different keys or missing keys (assigned from Kafka record coordinates).

 Note that this is only guaranteed if the corresponding Kafka topic uses a key-based partitioner that assigns the same partition to records with the same key.

-See [Kafka partitioning](https://developer.confluent.io/courses/apache-kafka/partitions/) to learn more.
+Furthermore, tasks failures could lead to reprocessing of batches containing multiple Kafka records with the same key.
+In such case, it could be possible to observe the related document in the database being temporarily updated to an older version and eventually to newer versions.

 ### Monitoring